chstridho/chstridho/README.md

 ###

-<h3 align="left">I'm Chesta Ridho, a passionate Frontend Developer and a student eager to explore the world of web development!
-I’m currently learning frontend technologies while dipping my toes into backend development to become a well-rounded developer.</h3>
+<p align="left">I'm Chesta Ridho, a passionate Frontend Developer and a student eager to explore the world of web development!
+I’m currently learning frontend technologies while dipping my toes into backend development to become a well-rounded developer.</p>

 ###